MAD2023team1/MAD2023_Team1/README.md

 Map Integration
 If clueless on how to get to the booked location, users can use the map feature to find their way

-FAQ page?
-Give students the option of the most likely to ask questions and provide an answer for the questions.

 All relevant appendices